U.S. EPA ordered to reassess glyphosate's impact on health, environment | Headlines

 Circuit Judge Michelle Friedland wrote for the Pasadena, California-based appeals court that the EPA did not properly justify its findings that glyphosate did not threaten human health and was unlikely to be carcinogenic to humans.
 She also faulted aspects of the agency's approval process.
 Bayer's Monsanto unit, which makes Roundup, opposed groups challenging the EPA reauthorization.
 Friday's decision does not prevent people from using Roundup or similar products.

-George Kimbrell, a lawyer for the Rural Coalition, in an interview called the decision "a historic victory for farmworkers, the public and endangered species."
+George Kimbrell, legal director of the Center for Food Safety, which represented the Rural Coalition, in an interview called the decision "a historic victory for farmworkers, the public and endangered species."
 Bayer has faced tens of thousands of lawsuits claiming that Roundup causes cancer and other illnesses.

 The U.S. Supreme Court is expected to decide soon whether to hear the German company's appeal of a $25 million damages award to Edwin Hardeman, a Roundup user who blamed his cancer on its weedkillers.
 The cases are Natural Resources Defense Council et al v EPA, 9th U.S. Circuit Court of Appeals, No. 20-70787, and Rural Coalition et al v EPA et al in the same court, No. 20-70801.